-Class 6th is the start of your new journey, where all the new subjects are introduced, plus the difficulty level is also quite higher as compared to previous classes.
-That's the reason a lot of students lack in class 6th in different subjects.
+Class 6 is the start of your new journey, where all the new subjects are introduced, plus the difficulty level is also quite higher as compared to previous classes.
+That's the reason a lot of students lack proficiency in 6th grade in different subjects.

 They just think that students who are not scoring well are weak, but in reality, the case is quite different.
-The Studnet is not scoring because he's not getting anything.
+The Student is not scoring because he's not getting anything.

 It's like if you don't know how to swim, then how will you swim?
 So there is only one thing that we need to understand here.

-So if you're in class 6th, and someone is telling you to score high, tell them, don't tell me how to deal with things.
-I will manage my own, and you mind your own business.
+So if you're in class 6th and someone is telling you to score high, tell them, don't tell me how to deal with things.
+I will manage my own, and you should mind your own business.

 So what do you need to do for class 6th to class 8th math?

-Remember this: If you do not learn the basics in lower classes, then you'll automatically find maths as a difficult subject in higher classes.
+If you do not learn the basics in lower classes, then you'll automatically find math's a difficult subject in higher classes.

 So work on your basics if you want to improve your scores in higher classes.

-Class 9th to class 12th is considered higher classes, and math in these classes is quite tough as compared to lower classes.
+From 9th to 12th grade, these are considered higher classes, and math in these classes is quite tough as compared to lower classes.
 Because now you have to deal with topics like the number system, complex numbers, complex geometry, circles, triangles, trigonometry from basic to complex, calculus, and many other tough topics.

-If you are not good at basics, then you'll automatically find these topics difficult.
-Because these topics really require affords to take control over.
-Plus, if you want to crack exams like IIT JEE (how to crack IIT JEE), NDA, SSC and other bank-based exams, then you should learn these topics very carefully.
+If you are not good at the basics, then you'll automatically find these topics difficult.
+Because these topics really require some means to take control over.
+Plus, if you want to crack exams like IIT JEE (how to crack IIT JEE), NDA, SSC, and other bank-based exams, then you should learn these topics very carefully.

-I know, it may be sound too early now.
-But if you're in class 9th now.
+I know, it may sound too early now.
+But if you're in class 9 now, the you should start.

-If you're in class 9th now then it's the best time to learn math fully because later you'll not get time.
+If you're in class 9 now, then it's the best time to learn math fully because later you'll not get the time.

-Sir, I am in class 12th and I have not done class 11th math, will it be going to affect my class 12th?
+Sir, I am in class 12th and I have not done my class 11th math.
+Will it affect my class 12th?

-The answer is; yes.
-Obviously, it will be going to affect your class 12th.
-Because half the topics of class 12th are completely based on class 11th.
+The answer is yes.
+Obviously, it will definitely affect your class 12th.
+Because half the topics of class 12th are completely based on those of class 11th.

-So if you're in class 9th, and ignoring topics of class 9th math then you should stop it now.
-Because it will be going to affect your higher classes math scores.
+So if you're in class 9th and ignoring the topics of class 9th math, then you should stop now. because it will have an impact on your higher level math scores

-It doesn't matter which class you're in class 9th, class 10th, class 11th and class 12th, you should take your math seriously if you wish to score high in board exams, plus if you're aiming for any competitive exams.
+It doesn't matter which class you're in; 9th, 10th, 11th, or 12th, you should take your math seriously if you wish to score high on board exams, plus if you're aiming for any competitive exams.

-Now I am about to end this post; So if you're reading this post then do not forget to comment below, also let me know if you've any questions.
+Now I am about to end this post, so if you're reading this post, then do not forget to comment below.
+Also let me know if you have any questions.

 Tips to manage your class 9th and class 10th math.

-2. Do not move to the next topic until you are done with the previous one.
+- Don't move on to the next topic until you've finished the previous one.

-4. Take guidance from someone if you feel math is difficult in any way.
+- Get guidance from someone if you feel like math is difficult in any way.

-9. Ask as many questions as possible to your teacher.
+- Ask your teacher as many questions as you can.